 Prior to entering the sports industry, he was employed by Gene A. Schwarzkopf, CPA, Ltd. for 3 years.
 He began his career in 1985 at Arthur Andersen & Co.
 Harris earned a B.A. in accounting from Arizona State University, where he also earned his master’s degree in taxation.

 Harris is a board member of the Southwest Autism Research & Resource Center, a board member for the Arizona Diamondbacks Foundation, a member of the Thunderbirds and was inducted into the ASU School of Business Hall of Fame.

 Harris is a past recipient of the CFO of the Year Award by Financial Executives International (FEI) Arizona Chapter, presented by AZ Business Magazine, which recognizes professionals for outstanding performance in their roles as corporate financial stewards.
 He has also been honored as one of the Phoenix Business Journal’s Eight Most Outstanding CFOs.

-Harris and his wife, Kathleen, reside in Phoenix and have four children: Sean, Sarah, Kelly and Katie.
+Harris and his wife, Kathleen, reside in Phoenix and have 4 children: Sean, Sarah, Kelly and Katie.